Formstone/Formstone/docs/checkpoint/default.md

 ## Options {#options}

 Set instance options by passing a valid object at initialization, or to the public [`.defaults()`](#method-defaults) method.
-Custom options for a specific instance can also be set by attaching a `data-checkpoint-options` attribute containing a properly formatted JSON object to the target elment.
+Custom options for a specific instance can also be set by attaching a `data-checkpoint-options` attribute containing a properly formatted JSON object to the target element.

 | Name | Type | Default | Description |
 | -- | -- | -- | --|